Our Commitment to Discrimination

 Complaints of discrimination

-We will treat seriously, and, where appropriate, will take action regarding all complaints of discrimination or harassment on any of the unlawful grounds made by staff, clients, independent contractors or other third parties.
-All complaints will be investigated in accordance with our grievance or complaints procedure and the complainant will be informed of the outcome.
+We will treat you seriously and, where appropriate, will take action regarding all complaints of discrimination or harassment on any of the unlawful grounds made by staff, clients, independent contractors or other third parties.
+All complaints will be investigated in accordance with our grievance or complaints procedure, and the complainant will be informed of the outcome.
+Fast UK Parcel prohibits retaliation against any individual who reports discrimination or harassment or participates in an investigation of such reports.
+Anyone found to have retaliated against or victimised someone for making a complaint or assisting in good faith with an investigation under this procedure will be subject to contract termination.

 We will endeavour to fully and promptly answer any statutory questionnaires served on us under the provisions in the Equality Act 2010 and any similar or future legislation.